2 John

 Introduction

-Second John is the shortest book in the New Testament by verse count, consisting of just thirteen verses.
-The letter identifies its author simply as "the elder," a title that early church tradition consistently associated with the apostle John, the son of Zebedee and author of the Gospel of John and 1 John.
-The vocabulary, theological concerns, and writing style of 2 John closely mirror those of 1 John 1, particularly the emphasis on truth, love, and the danger of false teachers who deny the incarnation.
-The letter is addressed to "the chosen lady and her children," a phrase most likely referring to a local house church and its members rather than to a specific individual, though some interpreters have taken it as a personal address.
-It was probably written from Ephesus around AD 85-95, during the same period as 1 John and 3 John 1, and it addresses many of the same circumstances: the spread of itinerant teachers promoting a docetic Christology that denied that Jesus Christ had truly come in the flesh.
+Second John is the shortest book in the New Testament, comprising thirteen verses.
+Its author identifies himself simply as "the elder," a title early church tradition consistently associated with the apostle John, son of Zebedee, author of the Gospel of John and 1 John.
+The vocabulary, theological concerns, and tone of 2 John closely mirror those of 1 John 1, with the same insistence on truth, love, and vigilance against teachers who deny the incarnation.
+The letter is addressed to "the chosen lady and her children," a phrase most likely referring to a local house church rather than a specific individual, though some interpreters read it as a personal address.
+It was probably written from Ephesus around AD 85–95, roughly contemporaneous with 3 John 1, and addresses the same crisis: itinerant teachers spreading a docetic Christology that denied Jesus Christ had truly come in the flesh.

-The occasion for writing is both pastoral and urgent.
-The elder expresses his joy that some of the congregation's members are walking in the truth, and he reaffirms the commandment of mutual love that they have held from the beginning (1 John 2:7-8).
-But the heart of the letter is a sharp warning against deceivers who have gone out into the world and do not confess Jesus Christ as having come in the flesh — a denial the elder calls the mark of "the deceiver and the antichrist" (2 John 1:7).
-He instructs the congregation not to receive such false teachers into their homes or even to greet them, lest they share in their wicked work.
-While 1 John develops these themes at length across five chapters, 2 John distills the same core message into a brief, pointed directive designed to protect a specific community from doctrinal corruption.
-Together with 3 John 1, which deals with related issues of hospitality and church leadership, 2 John provides a window into the practical challenges facing the Johannine churches near the close of the first century.
+The occasion is pastoral and urgent.
+The elder rejoices that some in the congregation are walking in the truth and renews the commandment they have held from the beginning: that they love one another (1 John 2:7-8).
+But the heart of the letter is a warning: deceivers have gone out into the world who refuse to confess Jesus Christ as coming in the flesh, and the elder calls such a person "the deceiver and the antichrist" (2 John 1:7).
+His instruction is plain: do not receive such teachers or even greet them, lest the community share in their evil work.
+Where 1 John develops these themes across five chapters, 2 John distills them into a single directive.
+Together with 3 John 1, which addresses related tensions around hospitality and church authority, 2 John offers a glimpse of the everyday pressures facing the Johannine churches near the close of the first century.

 Structure